akashacms/akashacms-website/documents/documents/mahabhuta.html.md

 layout: article.html.ejs
 title: The Mahabhuta templating engine for AkashaCMS
 rightsidebar:
-publDate: May 26, 2014
+publDate: Jan 1, 2015
+author: david
 ---
 The Mahabhuta engine allows website authors to perform jQuery DOM manipulations on the server side.
 Reusing your jQuery knowledge may be a good thing, we hope.
 Mahbhuta will make it possible to reuse jQuery knowledge to reorganize, rewrite, or otherwise manipulate pages on the server side.
 Let the concept sink in for a moment, because this can be powerful.

 The name?
 "Mahabhuta" is the Sanskrit name for the five elements, with Akasha being one of those elements.
 The Mahabhuta engine deals with HTML Elements, so it seems like a fitting name.

 ## Overview

-Mahabhuta processing occurs at the `xyzzy.html` or `xyzzy.php` stage of processing documents.
+Mahabhuta processing occurs several times while processing documents.
 It hasn't been verified whether the jQuery engine being used works on PHP code.
-In any case it means Mahabhuta runs as the last step, after all the HTML has been generated for the page.

-That is, given a page `xyzzy.html.md.ejs`, AkashaCMS will process it first with EJS, then with Markdown, and end up with an HTML file.
-The Mahabhuta stage then recieves that HTML, runs a bunch of jQuery manipulations on it, and then writes it to disk.
+In any case, the Mahabhuta functions are run multiple times because one function might leave special tags in the content meant to be processed by other Mahabhuta functions.

 The jQuery library is of course very powerful, and it can be used for pretty much any HTML manipulation.
 We are not using the official jQuery library, but instead a jQuery clone called Cheerio.
 It provides a subset of jQuery functions which make sense for non-browser environments.
+Because Cheerio doesn't support every jQuery operation, we occasionally have to get inventive with workarounds.

 Here's a few ideas of what you can do with Mahabhuta